-This versatile corn chowder recipe blends the flavors of summer with the comfort of fall.
-It’s extremely versatile (spicy or mild; fresh, frozen, or canned ingredients) and it’s also dairy free, vegetarian and gluten free, with an option to make it into a vegan soup.
+This versatile, vegan corn chowder recipe blends the flavors of summer with the comfort of fall.
+It's extremely versatile (spicy or mild; fresh, frozen, or canned ingredients) and totally delicious!

 Summer is winding down, which means I've got soup on the brain.
 A quick peek at my recipe index will tell you that I LOVE soups and stews, and I've been dying to create a new easy soup recipe for fall.